 Visit the gift shop

-Finally my card had value for me.
+Finally, my card had value for me.
 I’ve been going for years and paying just to chaperone my kids.
+Full disclosure I love winter and love the holidays so walking around in a winter wonderland with holiday music playing is pure joy for me.

 Not quite the ice queen but I had my queening moment 🙂 I hope this helps you to have a great time at WinterFest.
 I’ll keep updating this post as we visit.
 The only thing that can improve WinterFest will be when it starts snowing and everything gets even more magical.